Search Engine Optimisation

 This process is crucial for industry-leading onsite optimisation and numbers-driven research.
 If necessary, I will back this up and tie in a brand-focused social media marketing campaign.
 Because I adhere to Google Webmaster Guidelines my clients can rest easy knowing that their results are sustainable and that every pound spent is an investment for the present and the future.

 I have an analytical approach to my work.
 My objectives and strategies are built upon hard data so that I am able to create the most efficient, results-oriented campaigns possible.
 And my clients are consulted every step of the way, with their long-term return on investment always the first and last things on my mind.

 What an average campaign looks like

-Each search landscape differs vastly from the next, and every client has different budgets and ambitions.
-Because of this, no two campaigns are the same and strategies can differ, sometimes substantially.
-However, there is a very generalised model that most campaigns adhere to some degree:
+Each search landscape differs greatly from the next, plus every client has a different budget and a different vision.
+No two campaigns are the same.
+Strategies can differ, slightly or substantially.
+Nonetheless, most campaigns adhere to a generalised model, as follows: